github/GitHub-for-Startups-HQ/README.md

 - [**GFS YouTube Channel**](https://www.youtube.com/playlist?list=PL0lo9MOBetEG3s9zocf4H1UiaS44ZL-W0): Keep up on all the live and virtual educational sessions we've put on for companies like you.

- - **[GitHub Documentation](https://docs.github.com/en)**: I need of some extra help?
+ - **[GitHub Documentation](https://docs.github.com/en)**: In need of some extra help?
 This is the place for you to get documentation on anything you may need.